kkaushik14/Algo-Root/README.md

 ## 📌 **Screenshots (UI Showcase)**
 📌 Add UI screenshots here showing the **task list, adding a task, editing a task, and deleting a task.**
-You can upload them to GitHub and reference them in Markdown like this:
 ```md
 <!--img-->
 ```